Parents and Educators Can Keep Young Workers Safe

 - The National Institute for Occupational Safety and Health (NIOSH) Youth@Work: Talking Safety curriculum can be used in the classroom or other group trainings.
 It has been customized for each state and Puerto Rico to address state-specific rules and regulations.
 It includes step-by-step instructions for presenting the material.

-- The Work Safe Work Smart curriculum teaches occupational health and safety issues to high school students with the goal of reducing injury rates of young workers.
+- The Minnesota Department of Health Work Safe Work Smart curriculum teaches occupational health and safety issues to high school students with the goal of reducing injury rates of young workers.

 - The Resources section of this website contains additional workplace safety and health materials.